Vovaman/start_ESP32_with_micropython/README.md

 These packages will be installed during environment initialization:
 - `esptool`, tool to flash our controller
-- `micropy-cli` - just useful tool.
+- `micropy-cli` - just useful tool,
+- `mpremote` - just another useful command-line tool/

 ### 7. Flash the controller